Alex313031/thorium/docs/BUILDING_WIN.md

 to build, but [Visual Studio 2022](https://visualstudio.microsoft.com/vs/) (>=17.0.0) is preferred.
 Visual Studio can also be used to debug Chromium, and version 2022 is preferred for this as it handles Chromium's large debug information much better.
-The *clang-cl* compiler is used but Visual Studio's header files, libraries, and some tools are required.
+The *clang-cl* compiler is used, but Visual Studio's header files, libraries, and some tools are required.
 Visual Studio Community Edition will work.
 You must install the "Desktop development with C++" component and the "MFC/ATL support" sub-components.
 This can be done from the command line by passing these arguments to the Visual Studio installer (see